xoviat/jcad/README.md

 ## What can change

-1. The input files to the JLCPCB website can be directly derived from the KiCAD .sch and .pcb files
+1. The input files to the JLCPCB website can be directly derived from the KiCAD .sch and .kicad_pcb files
 2. The components can be assigned interactively, before uploading to JLCPCB.
 3. Calculations can be done offline, using the JLCPCB component database.
 4. Footprints can be assigned offline, using the JLCPCB component database, directly editing the .sch file.